NiklavsM/Gizmoball/README.md

 CS308 Semester 2 Group Project

 **Gizmoball** is an arcade game very similar to pinball.
-The aim is to keep a ball moving around the playing area and not let it touch the bottom using different types of gizmos.
+The aim is to keep a MITBall moving around the playing area and not let it touch the bottom using different types of gizmos.

 ## Docs